Marid: Features

 Amira El-Zein describes the mārid as a supernatural being that attempts to predict the future by ascending to the heavens and eavesdropping on angels.
 The Quran references the mārid in Surah aṣ-Ṣāffāt (37:7), which states that "the lowest heaven is adorned with stars to ward off rebellious devils" (Arabic: شَيْطَانٍ مَارِدٍ, romanized: shayṭānin māridin), and in Surah an-Nisa (4:117), which condemns the invocation of "none but a rebellious Satan."
 In Islamic tradition, similar to the ʿifrīt, the mārid is associated with a distinct class of beings from the netherworld.

 A narration attributed to Ali, recorded by Ali ibn Ibrahim al-Qummi, states that when God resolved to create Adam, he punished humanity's predecessors by obliterating the nasnas (half-formed beings), erecting a veil between jinn and humans, and confined the "rebellious giants" (Arabic: مَارِدَة, romanized: māridah) to the atmosphere.
 According to the Maliki Athari scholar Ibn 'Abd al-Barr in his work Al-Tamhîd, the mārid is a demonic entity more malevolent than ordinary shayṭān (devils) but less powerful than an ʿifrīt.
 Al-Jahiz defines a spirit as an angel if it is entirely good, as a shayṭān if it is wicked, and as a mārid if the spirit succeeds in moving objects and listening at the doors of heaven.

 The mārid appears prominently in the Sirat Sayf ibn Dhi-Yazan, a pre-Islamic epic.
 In the narrative, King Sayf ibn Dhi Yazan orders a mārid to lead him to King Solomon's treasure.
 True to its rebellious nature, the mārid deliberately disobeys.
 Sayf later learns from the prophet Khidr that he must command the opposite of his true intent to manipulate the mārid.

-A study on Muslim beliefs in Egypt notes that, according to tradition, humanity's survival depends on divine restraint of demons; if unchained, mārid would annihilate humankind.
+A study in Egypt notes that, according to Egyptian tradition, humanity's survival depends on divine restraint of demons; if unchained, mārid would annihilate humankind.

 Though mārid and ʿifrīt are both classified as powerful devils, they differ in disposition.
 While the ʿifrīt is characterized as cunning, treacherous, and deceitful, the mārid is portrayed as less intellectually adept and susceptible to manipulation by humans.